 After a poor start to the 2008-09 season, Juande Ramos was sacked and Redknapp brought in from Portsmouth to save Tottenham who were bottom of the league at the time with two points from eight matches and the new boss moved Spurs away from the relegation zone and up into mid-table.

-As a player, Harry started his career and spent most of it at Upton Park, playing for West Ham United, where he signed as a professional in 1964.
+As a player, Harry started his career and spent most of it at Upton Park, playing for West Ham United, where he signed as a professional in 1964, after being a big star of the London Schools side.
 A flighty right winger, Redknapp was normally a provider as he stuck tight to the sideline and crossed a good ball for others to profit from.
 Scored his first goal for the club against Spurs in a 4-1 win in 1966.

-Moved on to play for Bournemouth in the latter stages of his career, with the Dean Court club giving him his first chance in management in 1983, where his biggest scalp was Manchester United in the Third Round of the FA Cup.
+Moved on to play for Bournemouth in the latter stages of his career, along with a three year spell in America playing for Seattle Sounders in 1976 after a brief flirtation with Brentford.
+While with the Sounders, he became assistant coach and on his return to England, he linked up with former team-mate Bobby Moore, manager of Oxford City, in the same capacity.
+His next post was on the coaching staff at Dean Court club and Bournemouth gave him his first chance in management in 1983, where his biggest scalp was Manchester United in the Third Round of the FA Cup in 1984.
 Had started his coaching career as assistant to manager David Webb and Don Megson, but was given the manager's post when Megson was sacked in early 1983.
 Harry saved the Cherries from relegation from the Third Division that season and in 1987 gained promotion as champions.
 Two seasons later, Bournemouth were relegated.

 In 1990, Redknapp went to the World Cup in Italy and was involved in a car crash where Bournemouth's Managing Director Brian Tiler was killed along with four other people.
 It left Harry with life threatening injuries, but he pulled through and decided to take a break from the stresses of football management in 1991.